 Do you know that 9 times out of 10 a diamond just doesn’t sparkle and has a bland look to it has a bad cut?
 Of all the 4 Cs, the diamond cut is the one that has the greatest effect on the look of the diamond to the naked eye.
 A drop from VS1 to SI1 clarity or an E to H color is almost never noticeable however a drop from Ideal to Good, will often times be noticeable to the naked eye because it will lack the sparkle one would expect.

 To read more about diamond cut, you can check our detailed diamond cut article.

 The modern adoption of carat as the unit of measurement for diamond weight was formalized in 1907 and the Fourth General Conference on Weights and Measures.
 At the conference it was agreed that a diamond carat would equal 200 milligrams and this has become the universally accepted measurement of a diamond’s weight.

 But it’s only about the weights, so don’t always look for a diamond with higher carat weights, because the most important part is the cut, take a look at this.

-As you an see from the diamond cut graphic (thanks to James Allen for use of this graphic) you can have 3 diamonds that are all exactly the same carat weight but both appear very different in terms of size (surface area that is visible to the eye) and also reflect light very differently.
-When selecting a diamond you want to make sure you are getting the one that balances these 2 and offers the best overall cut rather then the highest overall carat weight.
+As you can see from the diamond cut graphic (thanks to James Allen for use of this graphic) you can have 3 diamonds that are all exactly the same carat weight but they appear very different in terms of size (the surface area that is visible to the eye) and also reflect light very differently.
+When buying a diamond you want to make sure you are getting the one that balances these 2 and offers the best overall cut rather than the highest overall carat weight.